RidzkyDifa/BE-KPI/docs/EMPLOYEE_API.md

 ---

-## Field Requirements

-### Create Employee
-- `employeeNumber`: Optional, must be unique if provided
-- `pnosNumber`: Optional
-- `dateJoined`: Optional, ISO date format
-- `positionId`: Optional, must exist in positions table
-- `divisionId`: Optional, must exist in divisions table
-- `userId`: Optional, must exist and not already linked

-### Update Employee
-- All fields are optional
-- Only provided fields will be updated
-- `employeeNumber` must be unique (excluding current employee)
-- `positionId` must exist if provided
-- `divisionId` must exist if provided

----

 ## Business Rules

 1. **Employee Number Uniqueness** - No two employees can have the same employee number
 2. **User Linking** - One user can only be linked to one employee, and vice versa
 3. **Position/Division Validation** - Must exist in respective tables if provided
-4. **KPI Protection** - Cannot delete employees with existing KPI records (shows warning)
+4. **KPI Protection** - Cannot delete employees with existing KPI records
-5. **Cascade Deletion** - When employee is deleted, user link is automatically removed
+5. **Auto Unlink** - When employee is deleted, user link is automatically removed
 6. **Search Functionality** - Searches across employee number, PNOS number, and linked user name
+7. **Notification** - Admin receives notification when new employee is created

 ---